 If you or a loved one was injured in a slip-and-fall at a business in Boston, MA, contact Jason Stone Injury Lawyers today.
 Over the past 20+ years, we have helped our clients recover millions of dollars in damages, and we want to help you and your family as well.
 Better Phone Stone today®.
 Contact us 24/7 at 800-577-5188 or fill out the online form to schedule a free case consultation – over the phone, by video conference, or in-person at our office or another location convenient for you.

-Slip-and-fall accidents are governed under premises liability law, which defines the responsibility that business and landowners have towards those who visit their properties.
+Slip and fall at a business accidents are governed under premises liability law, which defines the responsibility that business and landowners have towards those who visit their properties.
 In order for a Boston business owner to be held liable for your injuries, your slip-and-fall lawyer must be able to prove the following:

 - The defendant was negligent.
 The fact that you fell on someone else’s property doesn’t automatically mean that the owner or manager will be found negligent.
 It must be proven that there was an existing unsafe condition.
 But perhaps he or she negligently created the hazard, permitted a dangerous condition to exist, or failed to warn the public of potential danger.